Federal Direct Stafford Loans

 The William D. Ford Federal Direct Stafford Student Loan Program, sponsored by the U.S. Department of Education, offers low interest rates and easy repayment terms, and is geared toward those entering or re-entering the workforce.
 The Federal Direct Unsubsidized Stafford Loan is available to graduate students.
 The loan is not credit based, and only requires that students meet specific eligibility requirements.
 All students must file a Free Application for Federal Student Aid (FAFSA) in order for the Office of Financial Aid to determine eligibility for a Federal Direct Unsubsidized Stafford Loan.
 Depending on enrollment status, FAFSA results, cost of attendance, and other factors, an amount will be offered to eligible students.
 The federal government is the lender for student loans received through the Federal Direct Stafford Loan Program.

-Effective for the 2020–2021 award year, all Direct Loan borrowers (subsidized, unsubsidized, graduate PLUS, and parent PLUS) will be required to complete the Annual Student Loan Acknowledgment (ASLA) before receiving the first disbursement on the first Direct Loan that the student or parent borrows for each new award year.
-The ASLA is intended to better assist borrowers in understanding the financial responsibility of funding their education and provide current information on a borrower's cumulative loan balance.
-As part of the Master Promissory Note (MPN) confirmation process, the ASLA, (previously known as the Informed Borrower Tool (IBT)), requires student and parent borrowers to view how much they currently owe in federal student loans, and to acknowledge that they have seen these amounts, before borrowing new loans each award year.
-If the Direct Loan is for the 2020–2021 award year, the ASLA is required before the first disbursement of the first loan, even if that first disbursement occurs before July 1, such as a 2020–2021 loan containing a summer 2020 crossover payment period.
-The ASLA requirement is in addition to entrance counseling.
+The Department of Education has developed a process that all Direct Loan borrowers (subsidized, unsubsidized, graduate PLUS, and parent PLUS) can complete, called the Annual Student Loan Acknowledgement (ASLA).
+The ASLA (formerly known as the Informed Borrower Confirmation process) is intended to better assist borrowers in understanding the financial responsibility of funding their education and provide current information on a borrower’s cumulative loan balance.
+As part of the Master Promissory Note (MPN) confirmation process, the ASLA allows student and parent borrowers to view how much they currently owe in federal student loans, and to acknowledge that they have seen these amounts, before borrowing new loans each award year.
+The ASLA may be completed each year in addition to Direct Loan Entrance or PLUS Credit counseling that may be necessary.
+The ASLA becomes available for completion online at studentaid.gov each April.

 Borrowers are responsible for all interest that accrues on the Federal Direct Unsubsidized Stafford Loan, and have the option to pay the interest on their loans while in school or let interest accrue until repayment begins (known as capitalization).
 Applicants must be enrolled in at least half-time attendance (minimum six graduate-level credits per semester) to be eligible for Federal Direct Unsubsidized Stafford Loans and to maintain eligibility for “in-school” deferment status.